ciaranra/PECOS-alt/docs/development/DEVELOPMENT.md

 Before pull requests are merged, they must pass linting and the test.

 Note: For the Rust side of the project, you can use `cargo` to run tests, benchmarks, formatting, etc.

+## Development Guides

+For specific development topics, see:

+- [Parallel Blocks and Optimization](parallel-blocks-and-optimization.md) - Guide to using and extending the Parallel block construct and optimizer